hector-torres/HeadlineEventDetector/README.md

 ## Overview
-The Headline Event Detector is an application that automatically ingests news headlines, extracts newsworthy features from them, categorizes news events from these features, then alerts the user when events of interest to them occur.
+The Headline Event Detector is an application that automatically ingests news headlines, extracts newsworthy features from them, categorizes news events from these features, then shares this data via a dashboard and API.

 ### How It Works
 The Headline Event Detector contains the following jobs, each correlating with a specific part of the event detection process.

 #### The Headline Collector
 Automatically collects headlines from automated news sources and saves them to persistent